 By-Laws Karl-Lamprecht-Gesellschaft (KLG)/ European Network in Universal and Global History (ENIUGH)

-The by-laws of the Karl-Lamprecht-Gesellschaft (KLG)/European Network in Univeral and Global History (ENIUGH) are valid for legal reasons in German and the full text can be found at: www.lamprecht-gesellschaft.de.
+The by-laws of the Karl-Lamprecht-Gesellschaft (KLG)/European Network in Universal and Global History (ENIUGH) are valid for legal reasons in German and the full text in German can be found at here.

-Unless enormous efforts are made to create an association under European law, the legal enforcement of by-laws is to be related to a national law.
-Since the following by-laws apply only under German jurisdiction and in the German language, they are not translated into English, but a summary will be given here to clarify the rights and duties associated with the membership in ENIUGH and to explain its structure and decision-making processes:
+Unless enormous efforts are made to create an association under European law, the legal enforcement of by-laws is to be related to national law.
+Since these by-laws apply only to German jurisdiction, they are not translated into English, but a summary will be given here to clarify the rights and duties associated with the membership in ENIUGH and to explain its structure and decision-making processes:

 The headquarters of KLG/ ENIUGH is Leipzig; the fiscal year starts on January 1 and ends on December 31.